mkunkel/jira-cli/README.md

 3. Or go to Jira Settings → Issues → Custom fields

 ### Components
 Components are automatically fetched from your Jira project using the `/rest/api/3/project/{projectKey}/components` endpoint.
-If the API call fails (due to permissions or network issues), the CLI will fall back to a default list of common components.
+The CLI validates project access at startup and will exit with an error if components cannot be fetched.

 #### Component Usage Tracking
 The CLI tracks which components you use and when: